KonstantinZsky/telegram-bot-on-haskell/README.md

 # Telegram (and VKontakte) bot on haskell

-Simple bot made for testing haskell capabilities.
+Simple bot made for testing out haskell.
 No multithreading or multicore.
 Can work with telegram or vkontakte one at a time.

 ## Bot capabilities